Krunklehorn/io-scene-gzrs2/README.md

 | Alpha Testing | Alpha Clip || Image Texture Alpha -> PBSDF Alpha |
 | Additive | Alpha Blend || Image Texture Color -> PBSDF Emission |
 | Two-sided || Controlled by the Backface Culling option ||

+###### Notes on texture paths, labels and valid data subdirectories...

+In Blender, if an Image Texture node does not use a label, it will simply display the name of whatever image data block it is assigned to.

+The path Blender uses to refer to an image on disk is not always relative to your .elu's export directory.
+It may also contain two filetype extensions, the latter of which should be omitted in the context of the RealSpace2 engine.

+To work around this, the plugin will search the image path for a valid RealSpace2 data subdirectory so that the path written to the .elu is relative to GunZ.exe.
+It will also remove the second extension if multiple are present. (ex: tex.bmp.dds -> tex.bmp)

+If you get this error during export...

+    Unable to determine data path for texture in ELU material!

+...this means the image path does not contain a valid RealSpace2 data subdirectory.
+Valid data subdirectories are...

+    'Interface', 'Maps', 'Model', 'Quest', 'Sfx', 'Shader', 'Sound' or 'System'

+This check is not case sensitive.

+You can override this check by labeling an Image Texture node, (right click -> rename) allowing explicit control over what path is written.

+During import, texture paths without a directory, valid or not, apply this override automatically to preserve their behavior when loaded by RealSpace2.

 ### Lightmaps